pypa/setuptools-scm/README.rst

 Additionally ``setuptools_scm`` provides setuptools with a list of files that are managed by the SCM (i.e. it automatically adds all of the SCM-managed files to the sdist).
-This is opt-in, by supplying config argument: ``enable_find_files``.
-Once opted in unwanted files must be excluded by discarding them via ``MANIFEST.in``.
+Unwanted files must be excluded by discarding them via ``MANIFEST.in``.
+It is also possible to opt-out of this behavior by setting the ``enable_find_files`` config argument to false.

 ``setuptools_scm`` supports the following scm out of the box: